CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 Law strictly prohibits unauthorized copying of software purchased by Lone Star College-University Park for use in laboratories.
 Lone Star College-University Park administration will take appropriate disciplinary action against anyone violating copyright laws.

 ### Evaluation of Instruction
 Lone Star College-University Park is committed to student success.
 As part of its institutional effectiveness efforts, our instructors are assessed in several ways.
-For the continuous improvement of our instruction, all students are required to provide input for each course they take each semester using the Course Evaluations Questionnaire, which can be accessed online for each course.
+For the continuous improvement of our instruction, all students are required to provide input for each course they take each semester using the Course Evaluations Questionnaire, which can be accessed on-line for each course.
 This occurs approximately half way through your course and your instructor will provide you more information on this process.
 Once you evaluate your course, print and turn in the receipt of completion to your instructor.
 The college deans review these evaluations each semester.
 The deans and/or department chairs may visit each instructor’s class at some time during the semester to observe the instructional environment being provided and complete an assessment of the instructor.